Brilliance BS4

-The Brilliance BS4 is a four-door compact notchback sedan produced by Brilliance Auto in the People's Republic of China, where it is known as the Zhonghua Junjie.
+The Brilliance BS4 or M2 is a compact car produced by Brilliance Auto in the People's Republic of China, where it is known as the Zhonghua Junjie.
 The car was scheduled for launch in Germany, Europe's largest national car market, in 2007.

-Following poor crash test results of the BS6 model and ensuing press comments, a Western launch was postponed at the last minute, and German sales were expected to start in the autumn of 2008, when the vehicle's structure was expected to have been modified in order to achieve improved European crash test ratings.
-After modification, it achieved 0 stars.
+Following poor crash test results of the BS6 model and ensuing press comments, a Western launch was postponed in the last minute.
+German sales were expected to start in the autumn of 2008 when the vehicle's structure was expected to have been modified in order to achieve improved European crash test ratings.
+However, after these modifications, it still achieved 0 stars.

-The vehicle was developed in cooperation with Porsche, and used borrowed technology from BMW.
+The BS4 was allegedly developed in cooperation with Porsche and used borrowed technology from BMW.
 A station wagon, designed by Lowie Vermeersch, was made available in 2008.
-Due to declining sales, the M2 and all versions was discontinued in all regions in 2014, with no current successor.
+Due to declining sales, the M2 and all versions was discontinued in all regions in 2014 with no current successor.

 Body

 Seating

-The M2 can seat a total of five people.
+The BS4/M2 can seat a total of five people.
 The three back passenger seats has average mid-size car leg room.

 Trims

-The M2 had a total of seven trims; 1.6MT, 1.6MT Deluxe, 1.8 MT, 1.8 MT Deluxe, 1.8 AT, 1.8 MT Deluxe, and 1.18 AT Premium.

-The most basic trim (1.16MT) lacked aide airbags, a tire pressure gage, an anti-engine theft system, and a parking radar.
+The vehicle had a total of seven trims; 1.6MT, 1.6MT Deluxe, 1.8MT, 1.8MT Deluxe, 1.8AT, 1.8AT Deluxe, and 1.8AT Premium.
+The most basic trim (1.16MT) lacked side airbags, a tyre pressure gauge, an anti-engine theft system and a parking radar.
+Bluetooth and GPS were present on the 1.8T AT Premium trim.

-Optional Upgrades

-Bluetooth and GPS was the only available option, and it was only available on the 1.8T AT Premium trim.

 Engine

-Initially the car was offered with an old Mitsubishi designed 1.8 L four cylinder engine claiming 136 PS of output.
+Initially, the BS4 was offered with an old Mitsubishi designed 1.8 L four cylinder engine claiming 136 PS of output.
 A turbocharged 1.8 L unit developed by Brilliance themselves, with outputs of 150 PS or 170 PS, is already included on domestic market models.
 A diesel engine for installation in the European market version is still under development.

 Transmission

-The turbocharged version is available only with a four-speed automatic transmission, but for the European market base version a "sloppy" five-speed manual gear box is offered.
+The turbocharged BS4 is available only with a four-speed automatic transmission, but for the European-spec base version, a "sloppy" five-speed manual gearbox is offered.

 Ride and handling

-According to Auto Express, Ride quality is "reasonably comfortable" but steering is "vague".
+According to Auto Express, ride quality is "reasonably comfortable" but steering is "vague".